PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 15:13:34
+Last updated: 2024-04-08 15:14:14
-Random Quote: I don't need a calculator, dad.
-I am one. - Sheldon Cooper
+Random Quote: Look, I found a rock that looks like a penis with one ball.
+It's my Lance Armstrong rock. - Piper Chapman